scheshmi/Captcha-Reader/readme.md

-# OCR Model For Reading Captcha
+# A Model For Reading Captcha

 A simple model for reading captcha images